The Gritstone Grind 34.5 mile

 The Gritstone Grind 69 (Double)

 August 31st - September 1st 2024

-You'ce done the Gristone Grind, but your thirsty for more, or much more.
+OK, so you've done the regular 35 mile Gristone Grind, but you're thirsty for more, or much more.
 We hear you.
-We have created these two events which we have made very low cost, designed to be supported by us as well as your crew.
+We have created these two events which we have made very low cost, designed to be partially supported by us as well as your crew.

-The Double will start at 20:30 on Saturday 31st August at Disley (24 hours)
+The Double (69 miles) will start at 20:30 on Saturday 31st August at Disley Train Station (24 hours)

 The only rule is you must be back at Kidsgrove by 08:30 on September 1st to join the main Gritstone Grind event to finish in Disley by 20:30

 We advise you have your own crew to support, but we will have one CP around mid-way for the Double and Triple, and of course full support with 3 x CPs for the last 12-hours of the main race.

 We have made the entry fee very low indeed.
 You will not find a lower cost 100 mile event.
 The uplift cost over the usual Gritstone entry price is 24 or 36 hours of extra GPS tracking and timing, and our PLI and employers insurance.

 The Double will start at Disley Train Station.
 The Triple will start at Kidsgrove train station.

 The OS maps that cover the whole route are: